 The hon.
 Lady always speaks powerfully about the social care system.
 One of the key parts of the social care Green Paper that we are currently working through is on market stabilisation.
 We have seen a number of care homes go under, although the number of beds overall has remained broadly stable, but our particular concern is, as she rightly points out, people in the advanced stages of dementia who might not be able to get the care that they want.
 This is a key focus of our work.

 I have listened carefully to cancer charities, clinicians and patients on the importance of the cancer patient experience survey.
 I have been clear that, whatever form the CPES takes as a result of the changes to how confidential data is shared, we want the survey to continue with a methodology as close to that of the current survey as possible.

-It is interesting, looking at the comparisons, to see that the NHS in Wales appears to have changed a number of them in order to make it more difficult to compare performance between England and Wales.
+It is interesting, looking at the comparisons, to see that the NHS in Wales appears to have changed a number of them, to make it more difficult to compare performance between England and Wales.
 The more scrutiny there is of the performance in Wales—where clinicians say that the best performance often equates to the worst performance in England—the more we will see the need for serious changes in the way in which the NHS delivers its services in Wales.